Founded in 2002, Charles River Alleycats is a 501(c)(3) nonprofit helping improve the lives of outdoor cats across Eastern Massachusetts.

 Friendly but unowned (seeking homes after being rescued from the streets).

-CRA’s small but mighty team of volunteers works tirelessly to trap over 1,000 cats each year.
-This work includes:
+CRA’s small but mighty team of volunteers works tirelessly to trap thousands of cats each year.

 Responding to reports of outdoor cats